Radiation in Fluid/Gravity and the Flat Limit: Introduction

-Despite the fluid/gravity correspondence losing information about the microscopic aspects of the boundary theory \cite{Policastro:2002se}, it actually allows us to gain much greater geometric control over the duality.
-Indeed, one can formulate the fluid/gravity correspondence for complicated bulk GR solutions, for which the boundary CFT dual state is hard to construct \cite{Rangamani:2009xk}.
+By the very nature of the hydrodynamic limit of a field theory, the fluid/gravity correspondence loses information about the microscopic aspects of the boundary theory \cite{Policastro:2002se}.
+Despite this, it actually allows us to gain much greater geometric control over the duality.
+Indeed, as already remarked, one can formulate the fluid/gravity correspondence for complicated bulk GR solutions, for which the boundary CFT dual state is hard to construct \cite{Rangamani:2009xk}.
 This comprises asymptotically-locally AdS spacetimes (AlAdS), in which the boundary metric and stress tensor are complicated, time-dependent quantities, potentially with topological defects reaching the boundary \cite{Bakas:2008gz, Hubeny:2010ry, Caldarelli:2011idw, Leigh:2012jv, Mukhopadhyay:2013gja, Bakas:2014kfa, Petropoulos:2015fba, Gath:2015nxa, Ciambelli:2017wou, Skenderis:2017dnh}.
 4-dimensional AlAdS spacetimes are characterized by a non-vanishing conformal tensor at the $3d$ boundary, preventing the boundary metric from being globally conformally flat \cite{Ashtekar:1999jx, Anderson:2004yi}.
 While the Weyl tensor is identically zero in $3d$, its role as conformal tensor is replaced by the Cotton tensor $\mathscr{C}_{ijk}$, which is the skew-symmetric covariant derivative of the Schouten tensor $\mathscr{S}_{ij}$ \cite{cotton1899varietes}:

 Then, one has

 The fluid/gravity has been successfully constructed and understood for spacetimes in which $\mathscr{C}_{ijk}\neq 0$ \cite{Caldarelli:2011idw,Mukhopadhyay:2013gja, BernardideFreitas:2014eoi, Petropoulos:2014yaa, Gath:2015nxa, Petropoulos:2015fba}, whereas the AdS/CFT correspondence has so far been elusive in such spacetimes \cite{deHaro:2008gp, Bakas:2008gz}.
 The primary examples of these topologically non-trivial spacetimes are Taub-NUT spaces (see \cite{Leigh:2011au, Leigh:2012jv, Kalamakis:2020aaj, Ciambelli:2020qny,Kalamakis:2025daq} for their holographic aspects), Robinson-Trautman spacetimes (see \cite{Bakas:2014kfa, Ciambelli:2017wou, Skenderis:2017dnh, Adami:2024rkr} for their holographic aspects), and accelerating black holes (see \cite{Anabalon:2018ydc,Arenas-Henriquez:2024ypo, Roychowdhury:2024oih, Luo:2024cwm} for their holographic and thermodynamic aspects).